fbFideles/golang-practice/README.md

 # golang-practice

-This repository consists in my introductory studies of the Go language, implementing some classical algorithims and data structures
+This repository consists in my introductory studies of the Go language, implementing some classical algorithims and data structures.